depressed-pho/mcpe-neutralism-addon/README.md

 # Neutralism
 An MCPE behavior pack which makes hostile mobs always spawn in neutral.
 Unless you aggravate them,
-* Blazes don't shoot fireballs at you.
+* Blazes or Ghasts don't shoot fireballs at you.
 * Creepers don't explode.
 * Silver fish, Wither Skeletons, Zombies, Husks, Zombie Villagers, or Endermen don't attack you.